Kanishka015/Kanishka015/README.md

 ## 👨‍💻 About Me
 Hi, I'm Kanishka!
-I'm a tech enthusiast with a deep interest in **Web devlopment** ,**Data Science**, **Machine Learning**, and **AI**.
+I'm a tech enthusiast with a deep interest in **Web development** ,**Data Science**, **Machine Learning**, and **AI**.
 I love exploring the intersection of technology and innovation.
 Currently, I'm learning, building, and experimenting with projects related to Data Science, and Natural Language Processing (NLP). 🚀

 - **Learning**: I’m currently diving into **Machine Learning** and **Data Science**.
 - **Exploring**: **Data Visualization**, **Computer Vision**, **Reinforcement Learning**, and **Data Engineering**.